zoetyu/workshop-ws-04-24-chrome-extension/README.md

 Chrome extensions work similarly to websites and can access most of the APIs that a website could.
 Just like websites they do require a couple different files, but most of the functionality happens in one or two base js files.

+:fire: Hot tip: If you don't want this exTIMsion, right click the logo in the chrome toolbar and click ```remove from chrome```.

 # Extra Credit :100:
 * Customize!!
 Change up the sprite image, the quotes your sprite says, the logo in the chrome toolbar, anything.
 * Have your sprite say different quotes on certaint events (creativity appreciated)